The realization space of an unstable coalgebra: Cosimplicial spaces

-\begin{remark} Let $Y^\bu$ be a fibrant cosimplicial space and $L(C,0) \to Y^\bu$ a map in $c \mc{S}^{\mc{G}}$.
-Using standard homotopical algebra arguments, it can be shown that Proposition \ref{Representability of L(C,n)} extends to give weak equivalences between mapping spaces in the slice categories.
+\begin{remark} Fix a structure map $L_C(M,n) \to L(C,0)$ and a section up to homotopy $L(C, 0) \to L_C(M, n)$.
+Let $Y^\bu$ be a cosimplicial space and $L(C,0) \to Y^\bu$ a map in $c \mc{S}^{\mc{G}}$.
+Using standard homotopical algebra arguments, it can be shown that Proposition \ref{Representability of L(C,n)} extends to yield weak equivalences between mapping spaces in the respective slice categories.
 That is, there are weak equivalences